twineworks/tweakflow/site/content/reference.md

 Syntax: `a===b`

 Evaluates to `true` if a is equal to b as per the semantics of the equality operator `==`, and in addition a and b are of the same type.
 Evaluates to `false` otherwise.
+Lists and dicts compare as equal with type identity if their elements compare as equal with type identity.

 ```ruby
 > 0 === -0